 Osteotomy and TKR, or total knee replacement, are common surgical procedures when doctors don’t want the patient to have knee therapy or when conservative care fails.
 Both are knee treatment procedures for severely degenerated, painful, and arthritic knee patients.
 As we mentioned earlier, TKR and osteotomy are also common in patients who have had steroid injections.
 Moreover, we suspect that the arthroscopic procedure is another leading factor to TKR or osteotomy knee surgeries.
 Therefore, if you or someone you know suffers from knee pain, tell them about our non-invasive knee therapy program.
 Our knee treatment will produce better results without injections or surgery.
 Best of all, they get better, without the risks of any side effects!

 Focussed Non-Surgical Knee Therapy Program In Malaysia

 Effective knee therapy occurs when your doctor or therapist targets the actual cause of your pain.
 The knee joint is a complex entity comprised of multiple soft tissues (ligaments, tendons, and muscles), cartilaginous structures (the articular cartilage and the menisci) as well as the 14 bursae.
 Degenerative changes (wear and tear), injury, or underlying health conditions are known factors implicated in knee pain.

 Medication, braces, exercise, rest, injections, or surgery or braces have failed most as they lack specificity.
 Chiropractic Specialty Center® provides the most effective knee pain treatment because we assess and target the actual damage.
-This article gives you an overview of the function and structures of the various knee joints and soft-tissues.
-We will cover the knee therapy again, after we have our discussion about the knee joint, its function, and its structures.
+This article gives you an overview of the function and structures of the various knee joints and soft tissues.
+We will cover the knee therapy again after discussing the knee joint, its function, and its structures.